 What was the creative process like for the production of your new EP?
 What were you sonically and conceptually (if so) exploring with it?

-I started this EP shortly after arriving in Brooklyn from Seattle in the summer of 2019 and finished it in May of 2020.
-Having the world drastically change within that slim period of time didn’t change the way I produced (loudly, in my apartment), but it definitely changed the timbre of the material.
+I started this EP shortly after arriving in Brooklyn from Seattle in the summer of 2019 and finished it in May 2020.
+Having the world drastically change within that slim period didn’t change how I produced (loudly, in my apartment), but it definitely changed the timbre of the material.
 What started as a more elegiac and atmospheric effort exploring a new city and life here swiftly became building a wrecking ball.

 What was your creative process like?
 And what were the main challenges for this production?

 I typically derive a lot of inspiration and experience from simply going to shows, be they various club nights or standard 3 act bills.
 Not being able to do that felt utterly bizarre, which led me to look for support and stimulation from the structures everyone was scrambling to build online.
 While my initial spacious conceptions for creating were stifled, the frustration had me dipping back into the metal and industrial tensions I associate with anger as energy.
 This made mangling baritone riffs and screaming into a mic a hell of a lot easier.
 Punching the wall becomes a lot easier when you feel you need to.